 cigarette lighter into their cockpit onto their crotch, you name it I did it

-and eventually got black flagged with race director “Andy”
+and eventually got black flagged with race director “Andy”all the while calmly telling me what was

 going on with the stewards until very calmly telling me that “this is the end